Notes on the Geography of Germany: Speyer Cathedral

 We're circumambulating the church.
 Here, on the north side, you get a sense of its symmetry but also its enormity.
 The main axis is 134 meters (440 feet) long.
 Like a Chinese airport, the whole place was built very quickly, between 1030 and 1106.
-If the Chinese had done the work, of course, they would have done the job even faster.

 The church was once chockablock with cloister and bishop's residence, but most of those buildings are gone.
 Some fine half-timbering survives here at the Halfmoon Guesthouse.